2018 FIFA U-17 Women's World Cup

-The 2018 FIFA U-17 Women's World Cup was the 6th edition of the FIFA U-17 Women's World Cup, the biennial international women's youth football championship contested by the under-17 national teams of the member associations of FIFA, since its inception in 2008.
+The 2018 FIFA U-17 Women's World Cup was the sixth edition of the FIFA U-17 Women's World Cup, the biennial international women's youth football championship contested by the under-17 national teams of the member associations of FIFA, since its inception in 2008.

 The tournament was held in Uruguay from 13 November to 1 December 2018.
 North Korea were the defending champions but were eliminated by Spain in the quarter-finals.

 The final took place at the Estadio Charrúa, Montevideo between Spain and Mexico a rematch from the group stage in 2016.
-Spain won their first title, beating Mexico 2–1 in the Final.
+Spain won their first title, beating Mexico 2–1.

 Host selection

 On 6 March 2014, FIFA announced that bidding had begun for the 2018 FIFA U-17 Women's World Cup.
 Member associations interested in hosting must submit a declaration of interest by 15 April 2014, and provide the complete set of bidding documents by 31 October 2014.

 The following countries made official bids for hosting the tournament:

 The decision on the hosts was originally to be made at the FIFA Executive Committee meeting on 19–20 March 2015, but no announcement was made after the meeting.

-During FIFA President Gianni Infantino's visit to Uruguay in March 2016, Uruguay showed interest in organizing the event.
+During FIFA president Gianni Infantino's visit to Uruguay in March 2016, Uruguay showed interest in organizing the event.
 The FIFA Council appointed Uruguay as host on 10 May 2016.
+This was the first FIFA tournament held in the country since the first men's World Cup in 1930, the first FIFA women's event held in Uruguay and the first FIFA U-17 Women's World Cup ever held in South America.